When planning a family trip to Kyushu, one name comes up repeatedly among Japanese parents: Suginoi Hotel.

 Suginoi Hotel offers a free shuttle bus from Beppu Station, which runs regularly throughout the day.
 This makes it very accessible for families traveling by train.

-If you are driving, there is ample parking, though the lots can fill up quickly on weekends.
 If you are unsure about whether to drive or take the train for your Kyushu trip, check out our guide on Do You Need a Rental Car for a Family Trip to Fukuoka? (which covers driving considerations for the broader region).

 Practical Tips for Parents